 Audience segmentation isn’t used with this type of targeted marketing nearly as much as it should be.
 Because new visitors and returning visitors are looking for two different things.

-Which means your search engine optimization and your approach should differ for both types of users.
+Which means your approach should differ for both types of users.

 A new visitor might: